 - ensuring the member has sufficient taxable income to offset the tax deduction, i.e. contribution, in their personal tax return.

 If claiming a tax deduction for a personal concessional contribution, the member must have a ‘Notice of Intent to Claim or Vary a Deduction’ form, and a written acknowledgement of the Notice of Intent from the Superannuation Fund.
 Concise Super can prepare this for you, ensuring you have the appropriate documentation for your personal tax return and Self Managed Superannuation Fund.

 Carried Forward Unused Concessional Contribution

-Where a member has a total superannuation balance of less than $500,000 as at 30 June 2019, the Superannuation Fund may receive concessional contributions above the concessional cap of $25,000.
-This strategy is applicable from 1 July 2019.
-The excess contributions are limited to the member’s unused concessional contribution cap for 2018/2019.
+Where a member has a total superannuation balance of less than $500,000 as at 30 June 2020, the Superannuation Fund may receive concessional contributions above the concessional cap of $25,000.
+The excess contributions are limited to the member’s unused concessional contribution cap from 2018/2019 to 2019/2020.
 For further information refer to the utilising the carried forward unused concessional contribution strategy article.